erkara/Diffusion-Tensor-Imaging-DTI-with-3D-Slicer/README.md

 tumors, which is to appear in in Pyhsical Review E. Access at https://journals.aps.org/pre/accepted/3d072RdaA1f15b1bd78c6860715e4f0dd1104b4c5

-Summary of the folders in this repor is as follows;
+I am planning to provide a seperate file to describe how to process DTI data in the future.
+For now, summary of the folders in this repor is as follows;

 DTICleaned